 4. Clearwater Beach

-Clearwater Beach is one of the most popular and busiest beaches in this part of the state.
+Clearwater Beach is one of the most popular beaches in this part of the state.
 The beaches are well-kept and groomed each day and feature a number of great amenities.
-The area has many attractions, which draw families and adventurous tourists who would rather be out doing something than just sitting on the beach.
+The area has many attractions, which draw families and adventurous tourists from all over.
 Activities include fishing and dolphin-watching excursions, pleasure boating trips, an aquarium, seafood restaurants, clubs, and nightclubs.
-There are always exciting events happening at Clearwater and each evening crowds congregate near the pier to experience the sunset celebration, complete with live entertainment and a small craft market.
+There are always exciting events happening at Clearwater, and each evening crowds congregate near the pier to experience the sunset celebration - complete with live entertainment and a small craft market!

 5. Davis Island Beach